AthenaDecisionSystems/athena-ibm-techxchange/docs/index.md

 The following limitations are known and will be fixed promptly

-> - If you create rules in the ODM Decision Center and deploy them to the ODM Rule Execution Server, they will not show as justifications, even if they fire
+> - If you create rules in the ODM Decision Center and deploy them to the ODM Rule Execution Server, they will execute as expected but will not show as justifications, even if they fire
-> - You'll have to manually grand read, write, and execute permissions to everyone (owner, group, and others) on the `decisions` directory
+> - You'll have to manually grant read, write, and execute permissions on the `decisions` directory
-> - Chat history is erased as soon as you leave the Chatbot page by clicking another tab
+> - Chat history is erased when you leave the Chatbot page by clicking another tab

-## Demo Setup in a Few Easy Steps
+## Demo Setup

 ### Clone the bootstrap files from GitHub

-- Run `git clone https://github.com/AthenaDecisionSystems/athena-ibm-techxchange.git` from an empty directory.
+> - Run `git clone https://github.com/AthenaDecisionSystems/athena-ibm-techxchange.git` from an empty directory.
 This creates a subdirectory `athena-ibm-techxchange`

 ### Create your own environment file